crisguitar/ProjectEulerProblems/README.md

-This are the solutions to the ProjectEuler.net problem
+These are the solutions to the ProjectEuler.net problem